HarshitDawar55/Ansible/README.md

   * It supports **Ad-hoc commands & Script(Playbooks)**.

 # Best/Good Practices for Code Management in Ansible!
+  * Code Management is very crucial thing in the Industry, because there projects are very big, that involves huge code, therefore proper management leads to ease of everything.

+  *

 # How to download Ansible?
 - In order to download the Ansible software: